Zoning Practice

 Guidelines: http://www.planning.org/zoningpractice/guidelines.htm

-Editor: James C. Schwab, Co-Editor; David Morley, Co-Editor.
+Editor: David Morley, Co-Editor; Joseph DeAngelis, Co-Editor.

 About The Publication:

 “This is a very practical monthly newsletter devoted entirely to land-use regulations, planning, and zoning.
 If you don’t know the topic, you’re probably wasting your time.
 If you do, we welcome your inquiries.
 Most authors are actually involved in the planning profession or something closely related and bring that expertise to their submissions.”
 100% freelance.
 Welcomes new writers.
 Circ.
 1700.
 Monthly.
 Pays on publication.
-Publishes ms within three months of acceptance.
+Publishes ms 3-5 months after acceptance.
 Buys all rights.
 No reprints.
 Responds within one week.
 Sample copy available by email.
-Subscription $95, $120 foreign. $300 for article, $500 includes online forum (“Ask the Author”) in month after publication.
+Subscription $95, $120 foreign.
+Guidelines online at http://www.planning.org/zoningpractice/guidelines.htm.

 Current Needs:

 “Any good material on current issues and problems in land-use planning, zoning, subdivision design, etc., is fair game.
-The key question may be whether we have covered the same topic recently, but otherwise we highly value creativity and expertise. $300 for article, $500 includes online forum (“Ask the Author”) in month after publication.
-Approximately 3,500 words, depending upon illustrations.
+The key question may be whether we have covered the same topic recently, but otherwise we highly value creativity and expertise.
+We pay $500 per article in the month of publication.
+Approximately 4,250 words, depending upon illustrations.
 See online guidelines for submitting a one-page outline with your idea.”

 Photos/Art: